stefanofoti/musa/2nd-Delivery.md

 ## Functionality to implement
 Obviously, we miss several features to implement before the finaly delivery such as:
 - the deploy on Azure (since that part of the demo is simulated or runs in local)
-- providing the personalized tour to the visitor through a profiling questionnaire
+- providing the personalized tour to the visitors through a profiling questionnaire
 - the data collection for both visitors tipologies types: the one who uses MuSa and the one that only wants to help the improving with the data collecting
 - the "interaction" with the artwork, understood as when a visitor is near an artwork, through his smartphone he can ask for some extra information or curiosities
 - (optional) the machine learning algorithm that analyzes the data collected to improve the service